-We expect 2022 to be another successful and productive year that will include the completion of the final step to support the USFDA approval process.
+We expect 2022 to be another successful and productive year with the completion of the final step to support the USFDA approval process in the second half of the year.
 Cyclopharm has a strong balance sheet and broad scope of supportive clinical studies underway that mean the Company is well placed to extend its market leadership in lung imaging and drive ongoing growth.